LearnersGuild/guide/Policies/README.md

 The policies we have so far are meant to keep us safe, comfortable and promote inclusion.
 Pretty basic, but essential stuff.
 Our policies are are outside the domain of learner modification, but that doesn't mean we're not open to hearing your ideas and/or feedback about them.
 For example, we're willing to hear feedback about the ISA, but the policies that make up the ISA cannot be directly modified by learners.

-Learners Guild members need to abide by all of the policies in the playbook in order to continue to be a part of our collective.
+Learners Guild members need to abide by all of the policies in the guide in order to continue to be a part of our collective.